PitonCMS/Engine/templates/help/client/adminHome.md

-# PitonCMS Home
+# PitonCMS Overview

 PitonCMS is an easy to use, powerful Content Management System for personal and business websites.

 ## Login
 PitonCMS does not store confidential passwords.
-When your website was setup by your designer, your email address was added as a registered email.
-To login, simply go to your website and add [/login](/login) to the URL.
+When your website was setup by your designer, your email address was added as a registered user.
+To login, simply go to your website and add "[/login](/login)" to the URL.

-Enter your email address and click *Request Login*.
-A link will be sent to your personal email with a one-time use login token that takes you to this administration page.
+Enter your email address and click **Request Login**.
+A login link will be sent to your personal email with a one-time use login token that takes you to PitonCMS administration pages.
 The link expires in 5 minutes, and cannot be reused.

 ## Quick Start

-If you are new to your custom website, here are a few things to start with:
+If you are new to your custom website, here are a few things to review:

-* Go to Tools > Settings.
-Browse these site-wide settings and confirm the values.
-You should consider getting a Tinify image compression key [https://tinyjpg.com/](Tiny).
-The license key is free for the first 500 image compressions per month.
+### Tools Menu
+* **General** Browse the site wide settings and confirm the values are correct.
+These can be changed at anytime.
+  * Under **General**, consider adding a [Tinify](https://tinyjpg.com/) key to optimize uploaded media.
-* Go to Tools > Contact.
-If you have a contact form on your website enter your email address to share website contact messages, and the acknowledgement message after the form is submitted.
+* **Contact** If you have a contact form on your website enter your email address to receive website contact messages directly to you, and set the acknowledgement message after the contact form is submitted.
-* Go to Tools > Social.
-Here you can save links to your social media sites.
+* **Social** Add links to your social media sites.
-* Go to Tools > Users.
-Consider adding another user account, or a back up administrator email address.
+* **Users** Consider adding another user account, or a back up administrator email address.

-* Go to Media to add some images for use in your pages.
-* Browse the help documents.
+And of course, browse the help documents.

-## Overview
+## Key Concepts
-From this PitonCMS administration console, you can:
+When your web designer planned your website with PitonCMS, they defined the general structure and layout of pages, the navigation bars, and overall appearance of your website.
+You can easily manage the content within this structure from the Administration pages.

+### Content Menu
+Most of the website content and navigation can be managed from the **Content** menu.

+#### Pages
-* **Pages** Pages have unique content as specific URL's, such as About, Contact, Home.
+Pages have content accessible at a specific URL.
+Typically these hold *static* content such as Home, About, Location, and Collection Summary etc. and are part of the main website navigation.

-* **Collections** Collections are groups of Pages, associated by a common theme, such as Recipes, Travel, Blog Posts.
-* **Navigation** Navigation are the link structures in the header and perhaps footer, that allow the visitor to navigate to another page on your website.
-* **Media** Media is where you can upload and manage images.
-* **Messages** Manage your messages submitted by visitors to your website.
-* **Tools** Tools contain various site administration utilities:
+Pages and Collection Detail Pages are structured by **Templates** around designer defined page **Blocks** that represent broad areas of a page design, to which you can add one or more **Elements** that contain your page content and display media.

+There may also be designer defined **Custom Page Settings** in the page template, that store specific bits of information for the page.

+You can pre-publish pages by setting the publish date to a future date.

+#### Collection Pages
+Collections are groups of *related* pages such as blog posts, recipes, services etc. and consist of **Collection Detail Pages** (accessible at a specific URL), and **Collection Summaries** which is a group of links to the detail page.

+You can have multiple collections on your website, such as separate collection groups for different recipe categories.

+#### Navigation
+You can define how static page links appear in your site's navigation, including the order of links, link text, and sub-menu links.
+Only *Pages* appear in navigation links, Collection Detail Pages are linked from a Collection Summary static page.

+### Media
+Before you can display images and other media in your pages or collection detail pages, you need to upload the media file from the **Media** menu.
+You can upload any media image or PDF file type, but video and other large graphics should be hosted on a social video sharing platform such as [YouTube](https://youtube.com).
+You can then embed the video player HTML into your PitonCMS page.

+PitonCMS recommends getting a [Tinify](https://tinyjpg.com/) key to optimize media files.
+You can get a free key that supports 500 media operations a month (about 100 PitonCMS image uploads).
+Go to [Tiny Developer API](https://tinyjpg.com/developers) and enter your email address to receive a key that you save in Tools > General Site Settings.

+### Messages
+If you have a contact form enabled, your contact messages are saved under the **Messages** menu.

+### Tools
+PitonCMS has a collection of website management tools under the **Tools** menu, including:

-  * **Site** Settings
+* General Site Settings
-  * **Contact** Settings
+* Contact Form Settings
-  * **Social** Links
+* Soial Media Links
-  * **Users**
+* Website Administrative Users
-  * **Sitemap** update
+* Sitemap to help Search Engine Optimization

-## PitonCMS Structure
+## Issues

-PitonCMS is meant to be user friendly *and* designer friendly.
-Most of the website structure is setup by the designer when they construct your website, but allows the user an easy way to maintain content without breaking design.
-If you feel your custom website is missing something, just ask your designer - most likely they can easily support you.
+If you encounter issues with PitonCMS, please submit them on [GitHub PitonCMS](https://github.com/PitonCMS/Piton/issues).